Healthy Vegan Cauliflower Fried Rice Recipe

 - salt and pepper, to taste

-- Add the garlic and stir for a minute or two.
+- Add the garlic and stir for 1-2 minutes.

-- Add the carrots and continue cooking for 3 minutes or so until they start to soften.
+- Add the carrots, season with salt and pepper, and continue cooking for 3-4 minutes until they start to soften, stirring occasionally.

 - Add the red pepper flakes, riced cauliflower, peas, green onion, peas, corn and soy sauce.

-- Cook for about 10 minutes until the cauliflower is tender, stir often.
+- Cook for about 6-8 minutes until the cauliflower is tender, stirring often.